paula-gi/ZeroFootprint/README.md

 ZeroFootprint is a full-stack web application that helps users calculate, visualize, and track their carbon footprint based on everyday activities.

-The project was built to improve my skills in Java, Spring Boot, React, and full-stack development while applying software engineering best practices.

 ---